WAMC: Separating from the medical school

 Around 1980, financial pressures caused the hospital and medical school to begin divesting the station.
-In 1981, the Federal Communications Commission (FCC) license on 90.3 FM was transferred to a 501c3 tax-exempt entity, WAMC, Inc., which had been set up by a group of five corporators, including Alan S. Chartock, who became longtime CEO and President, retiring in 2023.
+In 1981, the Federal Communications Commission (FCC) license on 90.3 FM was transferred to a 501c3 tax-exempt entity, WAMC, Inc., which had been set up by a group of five corporators, including Alan S. Chartock, who became longtime CEO and President, until his retirement in 2023.
 WAMC was initially affiliated with the State University of New York and New York State government.

 In the years since the transfer, the station has eliminated classical music, except for live BSO concerts.
 It has become a producer of information-based, non-music programming, providing a variety of interview-format programs to radio stations across the country via the station's in-house subsidiary, National Productions.
 (WMHT-FM in nearby Schenectady and its network of repeater stations continues to program classical music in the region.)